shawnewallace/shawnewallace.github.com/_resume.md

 - Designed, deployed (in 2003) and maintained SharePoint to provide issue tracking, - collaboration, content management to support multiple deployment teams and customer - service initiatives

 ### Senior Consultant | newMedia, Inc. | Columbus, Ohio | November 1995 - August 1998
+- Project management, sales coordination and technical leadership & architecture
+- Responsible for research into adoption of Microsoft and competing technologies for clients
+- Led technical teams implementing the following;
+- Connectivity to legacy systems
+- Communication between dissimilar systems
+- WAN size software deployments with thousands of users distributed worldwide
+- Microsoft Certified Trainer
+  - Enterprise training
+  - Technical training
+- Development team and development process organization
+- Software recommendations
+- Tool recommendations
+- Hardware and supporting infrastructure requirements.

 ### Application Developer | Metatec Corporation | Dublin, Ohio | September 1993 - November 1995
+Staff developer working on Metatec’s suite of commercial content applications created specifically for the new medium of CD-ROM.
+Worked both in customer facing solutions and on the data processing and indexing of searchable content.

 ## Education
 - Bachelor's Degree in Computer Science and Engineering | The Ohio State University | 1997